tvnpraveen/ang-node-nosql/README.md

 	authType: "DIGEST"

 ##### Couchbase
-Update _env/couchbase-env.js_ with the following details.
+_env/couchbase-env.js_ has the following details.
 Change the hostname or bucket name as required

 	cluster: "couchbase://localhost",
 	bucket: "default"